Tradiio/android-target-tooltip/README.md

 Custom Views
 ===
-A Custom view can also be specified
+A Custom view can also be specified(like before) but you can specify wether to show or not an arrow.

  	Tooltip.make(this,
             new Builder(101)